 School visits will begin with a program overview, followed by demonstrations and celebrations and will conclude with a Q & A with a focus on leadership.
 When you select your program below, you will be assigned to either Session I or Session II.
 Notifications of your exact school assignment and information on your visit will be sent to via email the week of October 14th.
 NOTE: If you are attending a school visit as part of a group, we cannot guarantee placement for participants at the same location.
 School visitors will be bussed from the Albuquerque Convention Center to the school sites and busses will begin to leave the convention center as early as 6:30 am on Wednesday, November 8th, please plan accordingly with your travel arrangements.

-The following programs will be available for school site visits.
+The following programs will be available for in-person school visits:

-b.
-In this program, students are instructed in English and Spanish utilizing an 80/20 model.
+a) 50:50 Model: In these programs, students are instructed in Spanish and English.
 Students represent a diverse, multicultural, multilingual community with a strong parent component.
-The majority of students participate in the free lunch program.
+The majority of students participate in the Free and Reduced Lunch Program.

 2. K – 8 Programs:

-a.
-This program is a strand within the school.
+a) These programs function as a strand within the school.
 Advanced Placement courses are offered in Spanish.
-Students complete their experience by participating in the Bilingual Seal process recognized by the New Mexico Public Education Department.
+Students complete their experience by participating in the New Mexico State Seal of Bilingualism - Biliteracy recognized by the New Mexico Public Education Department.